 PhaseOne is best known for its digital medium format camera range.
 The IQ3 has an 80MP sensor and can capture video up to 60 minutes without a break.

-It was auctioned off for charity and promised to add some ‘bling’ to images.
+The Diamond Canon IXUS was auctioned off for charity and promised to add some ‘bling’ to images.
 I mean that literally since it had a diamond-encrusted camera body.